Mikki Queen

-Mikki Queen (ミッキークイーン), foaled 8 February 2012, is a Japanese retired Thoroughbred racehorse and active broodmare.
+Mikki Queen (ミッキークイーン; foaled 8 February 2012) is a Japanese retired Thoroughbred racehorse and active broodmare.
 She showed promise as a juvenile in 2014 when she won the second of her two starts.
-In 2015 she took the JRA Award for Best Three-Year-Old Filly after winning both the Yushun Himba and the Shuka Sho as well as finishing second in the Daily Hai Queen Cup and the Rose Stakes.
+In 2015 she took the JRA Award for Best Three-Year-Old Filly after winning both the Yushun Himba and the Shuka Sho as well as finishing second in the Queen Cup and the Rose Stakes.
 She failed to win in 2016 when she had injury problems but ran second in the Victoria Mile and third in the Queen Elizabeth II Cup.
 As a five-year-old she won the Hanshin Himba Stakes and finished third in both the Takarazuka Kinen and the Queen Elizabeth II Cup before being retired from racing at the end of the year.

 Background

 Mikki Queen is a bay mare with white socks on her hind legs bred in Japan by Northern Farm.
 As a yearling she was consigned to the Japan Racing Horse Association sale and was bought for 105,000,000 by Mizuki Noda.
 The filly was sent into training with Yasutoshi Ikee and was ridden in both of her races by Suguru Hamanaka.
 During her track career Mikki Queen was an unusually small Thoroughbred who usually weighed around 430 kg and lost up to 20 kg after a race.

 She was from the fifth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Mikki Queen's dam Musical Way was a high-class performer in France, winning the Prix Dollar in 2007.
 She was descended from the American broodmare Jambo (foaled 1959), making her a distant relative of Nonoalco.